ay-lab/HiCnv/ReadMe.md

         --bandwidth=BANDWIDTH
-                Genomic distance bandwidth with which Kernel smoothing will be performed [Default 1Mb].
+                Genomic distance bandwidth with which Kernel smoothing will be performed [Default 1Mb, set it 0 if unsure].

         --hmmstate=HMMSTATE